Zwivel's Complete Guide to Microdermabrasion: Techniques, Aftercare, and Results

 That said, microdermabrasion does often create a mild warming or tingling sensation that most patients describe in somewhat positive terms.

-Can I microdermabrasion acne scars away?
+Can I use microdermabrasion to eliminate acne scars?

 Microdermabrasion can improve the look of minor, mild acne scars, but it isn't intended as a treatment for deep or keloid scars caused by severe acne.
 The best treatment to handle issues like this is an acne chemical peel.
 Be sure to discuss your options with your provider.